Whitfield Lovell: Installations

 In 1993, Lovell visited a private artist's retreat at the Villa Val Lemme in Capriatta d'Orba, Italy.
 The villa had been built by a slave trader in the early 20th century.

 In response, Lovell created site-specific drawings on the walls of the villa using its history as the theme, a dignified image of a black person.
 This was Lovell's first installation piece.

 In 1995, while an artist in residence at Rice University in Houston, Texas, Lovell created his second installation.
 The piece, entitled Echo, was at Project Row Houses, a venue comprising abandoned "shot gun" houses in which artists create installations.
 Of the project, Lovell has said: "Villa Val Lemme was the first time I worked directly on the wall.
 At the time I wanted to explore installation further but wanted the right circumstances to arise.
-When I was approached to do a rowhouse it was just the right time.
-The feeling in the house was ideal for trying new ideas related to my interest in old photographs of "anonymous" people."
+When I was approached to do a row house it was just the right time.
+The feeling in the house was ideal for trying new ideas related to my interest in old photographs of "anonymous" people".

 Whispers From the Walls was Lovell's fourth installation, created during a 1999 residency at the University of North Texas Art Gallery in Denton.
 Lovell created a rectangular house of salvaged boards with multicolored peeling paint.
 He covered the floors with soil and old clothing through which gallery visitors walked.
 Inside the house was a single room filled with furniture, clothing, personal objects, and sound.
 On the interior walls, life-size charcoal drawings suggested human residents.
 This exhibition appeared the Seattle Art Museum and the Studio Museum in Harlem on tour.